1-20 of 27

 ISBN: 978-1-933477-13-8

-... in this osteosarcoma are positive for keratin.
-This phenomenon is a diagnostic pitfall, particularly in middle aged and elderly populations.
+... that are polyhedral and contain abundant cytoplasm.
+Right: In clear cell osteosarcoma, the neoplastic cells have abundant clear cytoplasm.
 OSTEOBLASTOMA-LIKE OSTEOSARCOMA Figure 5-34 OSTEOBLASTOMA-LIKE OSTEOSARCOMA Left: Osteoblastoma-like osteosarcoma grows with an infiltrative pattern, encasing preexisting bone...

 Book Chapter